top of page

 (Repeat two more times)

-We try to avoid the one extreme of singing worship songs with irregular rhythms that were written to be sung by soloists and the other extreme of singing monotonous, dirge-like hymns.
-Honest Christians sometimes disagree about which songs fall into these categories, but this is our intention.
+We seek to avoid both irregular, soloistic contemporary songs and monotonous, dirge-like hymns.
+Honest Christians sometimes disagree about which songs fall into these categories, but this is our aim.

 Conclusion